What Is The Average Bowling Score?

 To summarize, a beginner player who is new to the game or played only a handful of times should score somewhere below or equal to 100 points approximately.

-A competitive player who has played and won a good few games, and enjoys being competitive with friends or a local league, would be happy with a score of approximately 150 to 200.
+A competitive player who has played and won a few games and enjoys being competitive with friends or a local league would be happy with a score of approximately 150 to 200.

-In the professional bowling leagues you must be scoring over 200, most players are aiming for a perfect 300 game, so generally end up with an average score of around 220-270.
+In professional bowling leagues, you must score over 200; most players aim for a perfect 300 game, so they generally have an average score of around 220-270.

-Bowling is a mainly recreational game, that is to say it is mainly about having fun.
-While some do take it seriously and enjoy its competition, competition is always based on those you are playing with.
+Bowling is a mainly recreational game; that is to say, it is primarily about having fun.
+While some take it seriously and enjoy its competition, competition is always based on those you are playing with.

-If you find you can breach the 200 points mark, then you might be a really good player.
-On average anything between 80-120 would be a respectable score for a recreational player.
+If you can break the 200-point mark, you might be an outstanding player.
+On average, anything between 80 and 120 would be a respectable score for a recreational player.